echizenyayota/e-yota4.com/wp-content/plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 5.0.2 =
+* Improvement: remove some files to prevent false positive warnings from windows defender
+* Improvement: move variable in cpanel integration to prevent php warnings.

+= 5.0.1 =
+* Fix: obsolete variable in function causing php errors on some configurations.

+= 5.0.0 =
+* New: Let's Encrypt SSL certificate generation

 = 4.0.15 =
 * Fix: non hierarchical structured form elements in the template could cause settings not to get saved in some configurations.